 Dr. Gittleman believes that there are 5 hidden causes of weight gain: liver toxicity, waterlogged tissues which cause bloating and cellulite, fear of eating fat, excess insulin and inflammation, and stress.

 Her fat flush plan consists of 3 phases:

-This is a cleansing program designed to accelerate weight loss from hips, thighs, and buttocks, while detoxifying the liver.
+This is a cleansing program designed to speed weight loss from the hips, thighs, and buttocks, while detoxifying the liver.

 1,100-1,200 per day

 |Foods Allowed|| Green leafy vegetables such as kale, collards, watercress, and broccoli; other non-starchy vegetablesCertain fruitsFlaxseed oilOmega-3-enriched eggsFish, lean meat, skinless chicken, and turkeyUnsweetened cranberry juice diluted with water|

 |Foods Not Allowed|| Trans fatsCaffeineColas, diet sodas, alcoholAspartame, sugar, and many spices including curries, chili peppers, and black pepperAny vinegars other than apple-cider, soy sauce, mustard, and barbecue sauceGrains, breads, cerealsStarchy vegetables such as potatoes, corn, peas, carrots, parsnips, pumpkin, winter squash, and beansDairy productsAll oils and fats other than flaxseed oil|

 This is designed for ongoing weight loss.
 Remain on this phase until you reach your desired weight loss, which can last 2 weeks to several months.